MicrobialGenomics-IrsicaixaOrg/resistence_gem/pyh_modules/README.rst

         "force_upload": False  # If True, forces re-upload of merged files, even if they exist locally.
     }

+By enabling *force_upload*, both the assembly and bin processing pipelines will attempt to re-upload files (using retries) even if the merged files are already present locally.
+This allows you to overwrite files on S3 in case of previous upload failures or if you intentionally want to refresh the remote copy.

 To force re-upload (for example, if you want to overwrite existing files on S3), set the configuration:

 .. code-block:: python